 Europe & Eurasia

 CLDP has assisted countries in Central and Eastern Europe and the former Soviet Union with the commercial law reforms necessary to achieve economic and political integration and stability through World Trade Organization (WTO) accession.
-CLDP provided WTO accession technical assistance to six of the first eight post-Soviet states to join the WTO (Albania, Bulgaria, Estonia, Latvia, Lithuania, and Moldova) as well as Russia and Ukraine.
+CLDP provided WTO accession technical assistance to six of the first eight post-Soviet states to join the WTO (Albania, Bulgaria, Estonia, Latvia, Lithuania, and Moldova) as well as Ukraine and Russia.
 For countries that have successfully acceded to the WTO, CLDP continues to provide technical expertise by helping those countries meet and uphold their post-accession obligations.

 CLDP’s current work in the region is focused on intellectual property protection and enforcement, business enabling environment capacity building, and customs and trade-related programs as a way to increase foreign direct investment and spur regional economic integration.

-- Judicial training workshops on international commercial dispute topics such as international sales contracts, court-ordered mediation, international commercial instruments, bankruptcy/insolvency, and arbitration.
+- Judicial training workshops on international commercial dispute topics such as intellectual property disputes, international sales contracts, mediation, international commercial instruments, bankruptcy/insolvency, and arbitration.